 At the start of 2016, when I was supporting Remain, I hoped that Juncker et al would stay quiet in the campaign.
 If the referendum was about ties with Europe and its people, I thought, it would be an easy win.
 But if we started to hear from Juncker, Donald Tusk, then shadowy figures like Selmayr – well, that would be a different issue.
 It would be a referendum on the EU apparatus.
 It would invite questions like: who are these people?
 Who elected them?
 Why do they behave in this way?
 How did they get their powers?
 The more they Tweet, the higher their profile – and, I suspect, the less popular the EU project will become.
 The EU’s institutional problems certainly ended up deciding it for me.

 And meanwhile, might the digital habits of EU staff undermine the EU itself?
-As Warwick's Meghan Dee has observed
+As Warwick university’s Megan Dee has observed:

 “Diplomacy is best achieved where trust is developed quietly and away from the public eye.
 Twitter can provide the medium for removing that trust between diplomats as any statement, off-hand comment, or ‘red-line’ presented can be tweeted and showcased to the world.
 Worse still, it raises serious concerns where diplomats’ own politicians can broadcast statements which either contradict or undermine the position they are presenting or even attack the other party with whom the diplomats are seeking to build rapport and trust.”